Azeko2xo/woodem/doc/sphinx2/source/tutorial/impose.rst

 A more versatile option is to use the :obj:`DemData.impose <woo.dem.DemData.impose>` to assign any object deriving from :obj:`woo.dem.Impose`.
 What is imposed in each step is either force or velocity, though those are not constrained to global coordinate axes, and are computed by some c++ routine. :obj:`~woo.dem.Impose` instances can be shared by many nodes.

-This shows how the feed was made movable by imposing :obj:`woo.dem.HarmonicOscillation` on the :obj:`woo.dem.ConveyorFactory.node`.
+This shows how the feed was made movable by imposing :obj:`woo.dem.HarmonicOscillation` on the :obj:`woo.dem.ConveyorInlet.node`.

 .. youtube:: M23o4tuak6g